src-d/gitbase/README.md

 +------------------------------------------+---------------------+-----------------------+
 ```

-Also you can use the interactive shell like you usually do to explore tables in postgreSQL per example:
+You can use the interactive shell like you usually do to explore tables in postgreSQL per example:

 ```bash
 $ gitql shell